dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 - Record the MAC address exactly as printed:
   `04:92:22:64:IA:80:4C`
 - Write one sentence explaining what a MAC address does on a local network.
+A MAC address uniquely identifies a network interface on a local network so that Ethernet frames can be delivered to the correct device at Layer 2.
 ![IMG_2414](https://github.com/user-attachments/assets/97755f43-13d7-40ad-999d-3764e9b88d25)